-Competitors for your already-established business can make great buyers.
+Competitors for your already-established business can make great buyers when it comes to sell.
 By purchasing your business, competitors will be able to gain immediate benefits.
 They already have the manpower and expertise to run your business.
 In most occasions, all they would require would be a slight change in the branding of your business, and they would be all set.
 In Western Australia, competition might be fierce, and you may want to sell your business while you are still at a profit.
 Alternatively, you may be retiring and need to sell your business.

 Whatever the reason is, the following tips can help you get a great deal on how to sell a business.